CelerData/terraform-provider-celerdatabyoc/docs/data-sources/data_cluster_volume_detail.md

 - `node_type`: The type of the cluster node.
 Valid values:
   - `FE`: FE node in the classic cluster.
   - `BE`: BE node in the classic cluster.
-  - `COORDINATOR`: Coordinator Node in the elastic cluster coordinator node.
+  - `COORDINATOR`: Coordinator Node in the elastic cluster.

 ## Attribute Reference